 It is not uncommon for a mother and her children to show up at WIN House with nothing but the proverbial ‘clothes on their backs’, no money, no identification, and no idea what will happen next.
 So, being able to provide fresh clothing for her and her kids just after they arrive can often mean the difference between her feeling completely lost and alone to her feeling cared for by others in this confusing and scary time.

-• Hygiene items including sanitary napkins, deodorant, shampoo/conditioner, unscented body soap, tooth brush, toothpaste, brush, etc.
+• Hygiene items including sanitary napkins, deodorant, shampoo/conditioner, unscented body soap, toothbrush, toothpaste, brush, etc.

 • Ongoing baby needs include diapers (mostly size 5 and 6), baby wipes, unscented baby wash, bottles, nursing tools, etc.

-• Other fabric needs such as fresh and clean towels (hand/face/body), sheets, pillow cases, dish towels, blankets, quilts, etc.
+• Other fabric needs such as fresh and clean towels (hand/face/body), sheets, pillowcases, dish towels, blankets, quilts, etc.

 Everyone deserves to feel like they are clean.
 Everyone.
-For a woman and her children coming into shelter – be it day or in the middle of the night – we welcome her in and provide her with everything she and her kids need to start and finish their days.
+For a woman and her children coming into shelter – be it daytime or in the middle of the night – we welcome her in and provide her with everything she and her kids need to start and finish their days.

 For many of us, being able to just grab the deodorant or shampoo whenever we need to is usually no big deal.
-But, to a mother with three kids who ran for their lives and have absolutely nothing on their person when they show up at WIN House, being able to take a shower, brush their teeth and face the world is monumental and one of their first steps towards feeling like they deserve to be here.
+To a mother with three kids who ran for their lives and have absolutely nothing on their person when they show up at WIN House, being able to take a shower, brush their teeth and face the world is monumental and one of their first steps towards feeling like they deserve to be here.

-With the WIN House COVID 19 Relief Fund it can be.
+With the WIN House COVID-19 Relief Fund it can be.
 If we start to run out of these vital products, we will be able to use cash to purchase more and maintain what our clients need every single day.

 • Food for the clients in shelter (three meals a day plus snacks and beverages) including frozen, non-perishable, and fresh.

 Considering allergies, cultural needs and plain old picky kids, we don’t want to have to scrimp on quality.
-And quality costs.
+Quality costs.
 We spend approximately $100,000 a year to provide the almost 900 women and children living in our three shelters with the food they deserve so that an empty belly is just one less thing to worry about.

 • Medical supplies (Advil/Tylenol, humidifier, etc.), emergency prescription-filling, extra nursing hours from our registered nurse, and more.

-• Upkeep on supplies to fight COVID 19 including sanitation products, cleaning equipment, PPEs, rubber gloves, medical masks, bleach, etc.
+• Upkeep on supplies to fight COVID-19 including sanitation products, cleaning equipment, PPEs, rubber gloves, medical masks, bleach, etc.

 • Providing educational tools and programs for the school-aged children in shelter.